mstksg/inCode/copy/entries/singletons-1.md

 ```

 It's important to remember that our original separate-implementation `SomeDoor`
-is, functionally, identical to the new reusing-`Door` `SomeDoor`.
-The key?
+is, functionally, identical to the new code-reusing `SomeDoor`.
+The reason why
-*Having an existentially quantified singleton is the same as having a value of
+they are the same is that *having an existentially quantified singleton is the
-the corresponding type.*  Having an existentially quantified `SingDS` is the
+same as having a value of the corresponding type.*  Having an existentially
-same as having a value of type `DoorState`.
+quantified `SingDS` is the same as having a value of type `DoorState`.

-If they're identical, why use a `SingDS`?
-Why use the new `SomeDoor` at all?
+If they're identical, why use a `SingDS` or the new `SomeDoor` at all?
+One
-The main reason is that *using the singleton lets us recover the type*.
+main reason (besides allowing code-reuse) is that *using the singleton lets us
+recover the type*.
 Essentially, a `SingDS s` not only contains whether it is
 Opened/Closed/Locked...it contains it in a way that GHC can use to bring it all
 back to the type level.